3D imaging of mouse kidney

 Integrating RNA, protein, and imaging data with analysis methods that reflect tissue architecture.

-Translation and decision making
+Track 3: Translation and decision making

 Turning 3D spatial data into scalable, predictive workflows